 Q: What types of programs qualify for a professional ethics program?

-A: If you do not maintain your credential through required CE hours and certification fees, you will no longer be certified.
+A: If you do not maintain your credential through required CE hours and certification maintenance fees, you will no longer be certified.
 You will need to reinstate your credential.
-To become certified again, you must qualify for the exam under a current pathway of eligibility, submit an exam application with fees for review and approval, and pass the CDM, CFFP Credentialing Exam.
-You will only be eligible to earn CE once you have completed the reinstatement process.
+To become certified again, you must qualify for the exam under a current pathway of eligibility, submit an exam application with fees for review and approval, and pass the CDM Credentialing Exam.
+You will only be eligible to earn CE once you have completed the reinstatement process and while your certification is active.
 No CE can be earned for education programs attended during your inactive period.

 Q: How do I know if my CE hours will be approved?

 A: CE hours are not approved on a per activity basis but will be reviewed during the CE audit process.
-All CDMs are encouraged to refer to CE guidelines for acceptable CE activities and required documentation.
+All CDMs are encouraged to refer to the CBDM Guide to Maintaining Your CDM, CFPP Credential for acceptable CE activities and types of required documentation.

 Q: How do I know if I am short CE?

 A: A reminder is sent in February to CDMs who have less than the required CE hours by the last year of their three-year recertification period.
 Another reminder is sent in March to CDMs who are still short of CE hours CBDM strongly recommends that you keep track of your CE hours for your current CE recertification period by checking your CE report online.
 Simply log in to your profile online at www.CBDMonline.org and select “My Certification”.
 You will see CE activity that you reported and documentation that you electronically uploaded.
 If you have any questions, contact ANFP Professional Development Services via e-mail at info@CBDMonline.org or phone at 800.323.1908.

 Q: How do I report my CE hours and submit required documentation for the CE activities?